 Most never events must be reported, which is why we hear about them so often.
 What is not required to be reported as widely are the more “minor” surgical errors.
 Unfortunately, these errors can also have devastating consequences.

 We know that one way to cut down on all mistakes made in surgery is to improve pre-surgical procedures.
-This includes everyone on the surgical team being aware of the patient’s medical history, a complete review of the medications the patient is on, as well as a talk-through of the procedure to be performed.
+This includes everyone on the surgical team is aware of the patient’s medical history, a complete review of the medications the patient is on, as well as a talk-through of the procedure to be performed.

 No surgeon should ever operate if they feel they are too fatigued to do so.
 While we understand that surgery itself presents a high-stress environment, many of the mistakes made can be prevented by an alert surgical team.

 We know that the last thing you expected when you or a loved one needed surgery was that a mistake would be made.
 Surgical errors are major events and can cause irreparable harm to patients.
 If you have been the victim of a surgical error, we want to help.
-When you need a Philadelphia surgical malpractice attorney, you can count on the team at the Weitz Firm to work hard to secure the compensation you need.
+When you need a Philadelphia surgical malpractice attorney, you can count on the team at The Weitz Firm, LLC to work hard to secure the compensation you need.
 This can include medical expenses, pain and suffering damages, as well as punitive damages.
 You do not have to do this alone.
 Contact us for a free consultation by clicking here or calling 267-587-6240.